Testing the Impact of Technology-based Engagement Strategies to Improve Adoption of Medically Tailored Retail Produce Prescriptions

 Ronit Ridberg

-Research Assistant Professor, Friedman School of Nutrition Science & Policy
+Research Assistant Professor, Food is Medicine Institute, Friedman School of Nutrition Science and Policy

 Dariush Mozaffarian